 The Department of Interior Architecture & Product Design has a long history (50 years), of providing an enriching educational experience in preparing graduates for professional careers.
 Situated in the College of Architecture, Planning & Design, we are among other professional programs (Architecture, Landscape Architecture and Regional & Community Planning) who each value the learning experiences associated with being in an interdisciplinary college.

-Interior projects include space articulation, programming, material and finish selection, furniture and fixture specification, signage and wayfinding; each with the underpinning of human behavior at the core.
+Interior projects architectural design where the user’s needs are carefully considered in crafting interior space considering: programming, material and finish selection, furniture and fixture specification, signage and wayfinding; each with the underpinning of human behavior at the core.
 Throughout projects of all scopes, students learn to gather information using research, identify problem(s), and propose innovative solutions.
 Topics such as sustainability, enhancing human interaction and satisfaction, life-safety, materiality, and designing for the wide array of users is coupled with function and aesthetics and embedded throughout the curriculum.

-Computers are integrated into studio beginning in the fourth semester, and computer work surfaces virtually replace drafting tables.
+Computers are integrated into studio beginning in the student’s 2nd year spring semester.
 Students are encouraged and aided by faculty in the use of CAD, 3D modeling, graphic design, word processing, spreadsheets, multimedia presentation, and internet software.
 Hand media is highly valued and taught as well, resulting in a hybrid approach to development of idea, projects, and communication.

 By the second semester of the fourth year and during the summer directly preceding or following the 4th year, students in the five-year non-baccalaureate track have several alternatives to staying on campus.
 Credit is earned by studying abroad, participating in the inter-disciplinary Kansas City Design Center, or participating in a professional internship.
 The Department of Interior Architecture & Product Design participates in an exchange program with a number of schools abroad including Trier and Coburg, Germany and Czech Technical University in Prague.
 Students also have the opportunity to study at DIS in Copenhagen, Denmark.
 The College of Architecture, Planning & Design offers an inter-disciplinary program in Orvieto, Italy.
 The professional internship, arranged with the aid of professors and the vast array of alumni and friends throughout the world, provides hands-on experience in the day-to-day arena of the profession.
 The rich array of experiences during the 4th year contributes to the vibrancy of the 5th year experience.